mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 Create a file called `lesson_1.hs` (in REPL I linked, the file is already created for you and is called `main.hs`).
 Note the `.hs` suffix, which represents Haskell source code files.

 You can create that file anywhere you want.
-You can also create and edit it with any text editor you desire.
-I would recommend using [Visual Studio Code](https://code.visualstudio.com), which has many handy plugins for working with Haskell.
+You can also edit it with any text editor you desire.

+I would recommend using [Visual Studio Code](https://code.visualstudio.com).
+After installing VS Code, immediately go to the "Extensions" tab (on the left) and install the "Haskell" extension.
+It will give you many handy features.
+It will for example start displaying the types of values you hover over.
+If you have trouble with the extension "not detecting `ghc`", remember to edit the PATH in the `.bashrc`/`.zshrc` file, just like I described in the setup section.
+After that restart the editor.

 After you've created the file, make sure to be - using the terminal - in the same directory where the file is located.
 To do that, you can leave `ghci` by running `:q`.
 Then switch directories to a proper one and run the `ghci` command once again.